RiccardoZattra/RiccardoZattra/README.md

 🔹 [**Robocup 2019**](https://github.com/RiccardoZattra/Robocup2019/tree/main) – Here I designed with two of my friends a line follower robot for the Robocup Junior 2019.
 We design the mechanical, electronic, and software systems of the robot.

-🔹 [**Automatica Bacterial incubator**](https://github.com/RiccardoZattra/Automatic-Bacterial-Incubator) – Here I designed with two of my friends, the mechanical, electronic, and software of an automatic bacterial incubator.
-There prototype is still working and it is used to make prevention on tooth decay.

 🔹 [**Robotics and control 2 final project**](https://github.com/RiccardoZattra/Robotics-ad-control-2-final-project) – Design and simulations of different controllers for a unicycle.
 This project was part of the Robotics and control 2 's exam and was developed with two of my colleagues.

 🔹 [Check out all my projects!](https://github.com/RiccardoZattra?tab=repositories)